 Orange County is a popular destination any time of year, but if you're visiting this community south of Los Angeles, you can expect to find extravagant feasts, family-friendly festivals, and several Sunday services at gorgeous churches.

-The Irvine Regional Railroad Easter Eggstravaganza is a two-week celebration that takes place at Irvine Regional Park from March 10 to March 31, 2018, featuring daily egg hunts, visits from the Easter Bunny, cookie decorating, and train rides.
-Also on March 31, the Grand Reopening of the Orange County Marketplace coincides with Easter this year, and they're hosting a full day of activities to celebrate including a scavenger hunt, two egg hunts, and a ribbon-cutting ceremony.
+The Irvine Regional Railroad Easter Eggstravaganza is a two-week celebration that takes place at Irvine Regional Park from late March to Easter 2020.
+The event features daily egg hunts, visits from the Easter Bunny, cookie decorating, and train rides.

-On Easter Sunday, April 1, 2018, you can enjoy a champagne Easter brunch at the Phoenix Club, which features an Easter egg hunt and visits from the Easter Bunny.
-Also at the Phoenix Club on March 25, you can browse everything you'll need for your kid's Easter baskets... at the Ostermarkt Easter Bazaar, a German-themed market featuring homemade food and crafts.
+On Easter Sunday, you can enjoy a champagne Easter brunch at the Phoenix Club, which features an Easter egg hunt and visits from the Easter Bunny.
+Also at the Phoenix Club, you can browse everything you'll need for your kids' Easter baskets at the Ostermarkt Easter Bazaar, a German-themed market featuring homemade food and crafts.

-If you're more in the mood for ceremony and worship, the Vista Hermosa Sports Park in San Clement will host the Pastors Fellowship of South Orange County for the Easter Together 2018 service at 6:30 a.m.
+If you're more in the mood for ceremony and worship, the Vista Hermosa Sports Park in San Clement will host the Pastors Fellowship of South Orange County for the Easter Together service in the morning.
 This annual event features preachers from several different churches in Orange County as well as talented local artists performing worship songs and hymns.